Key takeaways:

 Installing a modern access control system in your apartment building helps retain renters by enhancing the resident experience.
 With an easy way to safely enter their apartments and open doors for guests, residents will enjoy a better quality of life in your building.
 As a result, they’ll be compelled to renew their leases year after year.

-Pro tip: Choose a residential access control system that integrates with your property management software.
+Pro tip: Choose a multifamily access control system that integrates with your property management software.
 That way, all essential information for building operations — rent roll, access credentials, maintenance requests, and resident messaging — will be in one centralized location.

 Commercial office access control

-Just like apartments, commercial office buildings need a way to ensure that only authorized individuals can gain access.
+Like apartments, commercial office buildings need a way to ensure that only authorized individuals can gain access.
 But unlike in multifamily properties, commercial access control systems often determine who can enter certain areas of a building and when.

 Some systems also include a visitor management solution, such as a front desk station.
 With these systems, a receptionist or security guard can greet guests, log their entries, and grant them access.

-Pro tip: We suggest choosing a commercial access control system that integrates with your property management software and platforms like Google Workspace.
+Pro tip: We suggest choosing a commercial building access control system that integrates with your property management software and platforms like Google Workspace.
 That way, whenever employees join or leave the organization, their access permissions are added or revoked automatically.

 Gated community access control